PierreBx/ariane-xml/tests/QUICKSTART.md

 - Test scripts run in non-interactive mode
 - `.bashrc` aliases aren't available

-**Solution**: The test script will automatically find `expocli.sh` in the project root, so you don't need the alias for testing!
+**Solution**: The test script will automatically find `ariane-xml.sh` in the project root, so you don't need the alias for testing!

 ## First Time Setup